15 Small Living Room Decor Ideas That Actually Work in Tight Spaces

 https://www.reddit.com/r/malelivingspace/comments/iyxq5h/my_living_room_setup/

 Mid-century modern furniture works particularly well in small spaces because of its clean lines and raised legs that create visual lightness.
-This room commits to the style fully.
+This room commits to the style fully instead of half-heartedly mixing it with random stuff.

 Compact Apartment with Vertical Plant Display